 It’s the Apple of the world of kitchen gadgetry.
 You just have to see it to believe it.

-12 functions are integrated in a single kitchen appliance and allow a fascinating new cooking technique.
-It makes cooking easier and faster, as if you had an assistant in the kitchen.
+12 functions are integrated into a single kitchen appliance and allow a fascinating new cooking technique.
+It makes cooking easier and faster as if you had an assistant in the kitchen.

 It’s one little machine, the appliance that can chop, beat, mix, emulsify, mill, knead, blend, cook, stir, steam, weigh, melt and “much more”, make a salad in three seconds and sorbet in one minute.

 The Thermomix is also known to promote a healthy lifestyle and to keep all the vitamins in during cooking.
-It’s like going back in time, when you suddenly start to make your own jams, breads and mayonnaise again.
+It’s like going back in time when you suddenly start to make your own jams, bread and mayonnaise again.

 It’s also the perfect choice for mothers who can now make their own preservative-free, organic baby food.

-I was a specialist in burning food and my old saucepan show it.
+I was a specialist in burning food on my stove and my old saucepan show it.
 This can’t happen anymore.
-When the food is done, it turn itself off, and you can do other things while the food is cooking.
+When the food is done, The Thermomix shuts off, and you can do other things while the food is cooking.
 You suddenly have much more time to spare.

 Guys like the machine, they like the certainty of it – you put ‘x’ in and ‘y’ will happen.

-Thermomixes are also valuable machines in kitchens that are becoming smaller, and loved by people who are time concerned and still want to eat healthy food.
+Thermomix are also valuable machines in kitchens that are becoming smaller and loved by people who are time concerned and still want to eat healthy food.

-Thermomix can grind Parmesan, perfectly cook rice, makes soups in 20 minutes, steam delicious vegetables and so much more.
+Thermomix can grind Parmesan, perfectly cook rice, makes soups in 20 minutes, steams delicious vegetables and so much more.